 Saving a deposit

-Saving for a 20% deposit for a property can seem impossible, especially when the 2019 median price for a house in central Hobart was $715,000# and Tasmanian households are spending on average $1,141* a week on general household living costs.
+The very idea of a 20% deposit for a property can seem impossible, especially when the 2020 median price for a house in central Hobart was $795,000# and Tasmanian households are spending on average $1,141* a week on general household living costs.

 So, how can the average person save up a home loan deposit?

-To be honest, unless you’re lucky enough to get a lotto windfall, it’s not easy, but by considering a some different strategies, it can be done.
+To be honest, unless you’re lucky enough to get a lotto windfall, it’s not easy.
+But it can be done by considering some different strategies.

 First things, first – start with a budget.
 Plug all your in comings and outgoings into our handy online budget planner.
 It’s hard to ignore your financial situation, when it’s there in black and white.
 If it’s not as cheery as you’d have expected, don’t panic, at least you’ll be able to see exactly where your money is going and make some hard calls about what to do to get back on track.